GluuFederation/docs-ce-prod/docs/source/admin-guide/oxtrust-ui.md

 ![oxtrustimport](../img/admin-guide/oxtrust/oxtrust-importv4.png)

-The oxTrust Import Person Configuration page contains the configuration for the file method of importing users into the Gluu Server.
-The administrator can import users from an `xls` file which must be defined in this tab to import data in the LDAP attributes.
-The default format should contain the following fields:
+The oxTrust Import Person Configuration page contains attribute values that are available for import via file.
+If importing users via file, all attributes included in the file should be specified in this table.

+Each attribute should include values the following fields:

-- givenname
+- ldapName
-- sn
+- displayName
-- uid
+- dataType
-- firstname,
+- required

-etc..
+Learn how to import users via file in the [User Management guide](../user-management/local-user-management.md#import-people-in-oxtrust)

 ## Manage Authentication